-Symptom I2C bus errors are appearing in the switch log.
+Symptom $l^2C$ bus errors are appearing in the switch log.

 IC bus errors generally indicate defective hardware or poorly seated devices or blades; the specific item is listed in the error message.
-See the Fabric OS Message Reference for information specific to the error that was received.
+Refer to the Fabric OS Message Reference for information specific to the error that was received.
 Some Chip-Port (CPT) and Environmental Monitor (EM) messages contain IC-related information.

 If the IC message does not indicate the specific hardware that may be failing, begin debugging the hardware, as this is the most likely cause.
-The next sections provide procedures for debugging the hardware.